There are no

 rates.
 Any vet-surgeon can say anything he pleases about his results without being concerned that his misrepresentions could

 cause trouble for him.
 When a vet tells you he has a high success rate with these bone-cutting surgeries, and that he seldom sees serious complications,

-you should bear in mind that these are the unsupported claims of a man who will make thousands of dollars clear profit doing
+you should bear in mind that these are the unsupported claims of a person who will make thousands of dollars clear profit doing

 the one-hour procedure if he convinces you to buy.